hrvthzslt/ansible-introduction/README.md

 Follow the instructions in the lessons, and you should be alright.
 There is a branch called `finished` where you can check the intended final state of the project.
 I did not make branches per lessons, because the complexity of the project is not that high.

-# Lesson 0: Introduction
+## Lesson 0: Introduction

-## What is Ansible?
+### What is Ansible?

-Ansible is an open-source automation tool, or platform, used for IT tasks such as configuration management, application deployment.
+Ansible is an open-source automation tool used for IT tasks such as configuration management, application deployment.

-## Building Blocks of Ansible
+### Building Blocks of Ansible

 - **Playbook**: A file where you can write a set of instructions for Ansible to execute.
 - **Inventory**: A list of hosts that Ansible manages.